Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications: Test beam at ILL Grenoble

 The neutron beam traverses a 3 mm natural B$_{4}$C diaphragm and hits the sample (Triose phosphate isomerase w/ 2-phosphoglycolate (PGA) inhibitor)~\cite{TIM2019} (figure \ref{fig: Diaphragm_sample}).
 The Gd-GEM detector in its shielding box was mounted at a distance of 140 mm from the sample.
 The cathode of the detector, where the impinging neutrons are converted into conversion electrons, is 56 mm away from the beginning of the detector shielding box.
 The cathode of the detector was thus at a distance of 196 mm from the sample.

-The Gd-GEM detector and the Helium-3 detector are both fixed to a rotatable table.
-To take data with the Helium-3 detector, the Gd-GEM and its support have to be removed, since they block the neutrons coming from the sample.
-The angle $\gamma$ indicates the rotation of the detectors with respect to the end of the beam line as indicated in figure \ref{fig: Detector_orientation}.
+The Gd-GEM and the MILAND detector were both fixed to a rotatable table seen at the bottom left corner.
+To take data with the MILAND detector, the Gd-GEM and its support have to be removed, since they block the neutrons coming from the sample.
+Subsequently, the MILAND detector is then moved forward towards the sample into its data acquisition position (332 mm from the sample).
+The angle $\gamma$ indicates the rotation of the detectors with respect to the end of the beamline as indicated in figure \ref{fig: Detector_orientation}.
 The sample itself is mounted on a goniometer, and can also be rotated around its axis.
 The angle $\omega$ thus indicates the rotation of the sample, as explained in figure \ref{fig: Sample_orientation}.

+The setup that was used at the D16 instrument was not optimized to study the unit cell of PGA inhibitor.
+The Gd-GEM detector could not be installed at the same location as the MILAND detector.
+Since the Gd-GEM with an active area of 10 cm x 10 cm is also nine times smaller than the MILAND detector, the Gd-GEM was installed closer to the sample.
+To summarize, it is not obvious which reflection measured on the MILAND detector belongs to which reflection on the Gd-GEM.
+Considering the different solid angles covered by the two detectors, geometrical calculations were needed to determine the matching reflection pairs.
+The details of the geometrical calculations can be found in the annex (chapter \ref{Annex}).

+Figure~\ref{fig:comparison_He3_GdGEM} compares at the detector rotation $\gamma = 60\si{\degree}$ the measurements in the MILAND detector with the Gd-GEM detector.
+The sample orientation was changed from $\omega = 5\si{\degree}$ in figure~\ref{fig: He3_GdGem_omega5_gamma60} to $\omega = 55\si{\degree}$ in figure~\ref{fig: He3_GdGem_omega55_gamma60}.
+Whereas in the MILAND detector several diffraction spots are visible (8 spots at the right and 3 spots at the left), the Gd-GEM detector recorded only 1 spot in both measurements due to its smaller physical size.
+It is apparent that the centre of the Gd-GEM detector has been misaligned with respect to the centre of the MILAND detector.